caoppg/KSPMI/README.md

 Failure prediction is achieved by using the [Drools rule engine](https://www.drools.org/) to perform ontology reasoning on the data that is populated in the domain ontologies.
 After prediction, a SQWRL query is created to retrieve the prediction results.
 The SQWRL language takes an antecedent of a SWRL rule and effectively treats it as a pattern specification for a query.
 To extract the results, a SQWRL query replaces a rule consequent with a retrieval specification.

 ![Alt text](https://github.com/caoppg/KSPMI/blob/master/Screenshots/predictwith8.PNG?raw=true "The ontology reasoning and failure prediction GUI")

+## Demonstration video
+A demonstration video of the software can be found at: https://sites.google.com/view/qiushi-phd-thesis/home.

 ## Built with